 3 Explore specific projects you can incorporate into your curriculum right away.

 Although it might not seem like it at first glance, math and art pair together extremely well.
 In this PRO Learning Pack, see how easy it is to bring math into your art curriculum.
 Discover the importance of cross-curricular planning, review basic math concepts, and gain specific project ideas.
 Walk away with the ability to start implementing ideas in your classroom right away!

 1.6 Utilizes knowledge of a variety of art ed methods in planning of content

 1.7 Demonstrates willingness to try new methods and approaches

-Megan Dehner is an elementary art teacher (K-5) at West Liberty Elementary School in West Liberty, Iowa.
-She has a B.A. in Spanish and a B.F.A. in Printmaking from the University of Iowa.
+Megan Dehner is the Senior Editor of the Art of Education University Online Magazine.
+She has a background in teaching elementary art and holds a B.A. in Spanish and a B.F.A. in Printmaking from the University of Iowa.
 She is passionate about giving all learners a chance to practice their creativity, regardless of language and abilities.